ZahraMertens/Weather-Dashboard/README.md

 ## General Information

-The deployed Webpage is a code related quiz created with HTML, CSS and JavaScript
+The deployed Webpage is a Weather Dashboard which allows the user to search for a city to access the current weather conditions as well as to see a 5 day forecast.
+The webpages data is from the openweathermap api and the html file features dynamically updated HTML and CSS.

-* Deployed URL of the Weather Dashboard:
+* Deployed URL of the Weather Dashboard: https://zahramertens.github.io/Weather-Dashboard/
-* URL of the GitHub Repo:
+* URL of the GitHub Repo: https://github.com/ZahraMertens/Weather-Dashboard.git

 ## Table if Contents